Intel® Active Management Technology: Privacy Statement Last updated: September 2023

 How can the user tell whether Intel AMT is enabled on the system?

-Intel has developed a status icon to provide transparency and notification to the end user about the current status of Intel AMT.
-Currently, the standard Intel AMT software includes an Intel® Management and Security Status (IMSS) icon application that is installed along with drivers and services.
-The IMSS icon (located in the O/S system tray) displays the current status of Intel AMT on the system (enabled or disabled) and also provides instructions on how to enable/disable Intel AMT capabilities.
-Intel strongly recommends that OEMs load IMSS icon application, and at the present time all OEMs are doing so.
-However, in the future OEMs may elect not to comply with this recommendation by Intel, and additionally end-customer IT managers may choose to remove the application prior to providing Intel AMT-enabled systems to end-users.
-Users can also check the status of Intel AMT in their computer’s BIOS settings.
-However, it is important to note that some enterprise IT departments may not grant users the required access to the BIOS that is necessary to enable/disable Intel AMT or check Intel AMT status.
+Intel has developed a system tray icon to provide transparency and notification to the end user about the current status of Intel AMT.
+Currently, the standard Intel AMT software includes an Intel® Management and Security Status (IMSS) application and system tray icon that is installed along with drivers and services.
+The IMSS system tray icon displays the current status of Intel AMT on the system (enabled or disabled) and also provides instructions on how to enable/disable Intel AMT capabilities.
+Intel recommends that each Original Equipment Manufacturer (OEM) loads the IMSS application.
+However, OEMs may elect not to comply with this recommendation by Intel, and additionally end-customer IT managers may choose to remove the IMSS application prior to providing Intel AMT-enabled systems to end-users.
+Depending on OEM implementation, users may also check the status of Intel AMT in their computer’s system BIOS.
+However, it is important to note that some enterprise IT departments may not grant users the required access to the system BIOS that is necessary to enable/disable Intel AMT or check Intel AMT status.

 What personal information does Intel AMT collect from the user?